A topic from the subject of Inorganic Chemistry in Chemistry.

 • The reaction between potassium ferrocyanide and iron(III) chloride is a redox reaction.

-• Potassium ferrocyanide is the reducing agent, and iron(III) chloride is the oxidizing agent.
+• Potassium ferrocyanide acts as the reducing agent, and iron(III) chloride acts as the oxidizing agent.

 Significance